AvinTee/data-science-portfolio/README.md

 Inspecting the p-values of different statistical tests show that besides ARIMA's residual normality assumption, the other model assumptions were satisfied by the cleaned and transformed datasets.

+This project's key findings were it expects with 95% confidence that TATA, BMW and Rolls-Royce's stock-prices will flatten from 01/08/2025 to 15/09/2025.
+The commercial impact of these findings is that it should motivate British car-businesses to tackle the conservative growth-prospects of the auto-industry.

+## Conclusion
+This report concludes that market-volatility is predicted to slow down TATA, BMW and Rolls-Royce's price-growth.
+In the future, further work could be done to assess the reliability of these results.